The Applicant Guide: General Information on Trials Permits and Information on Administrative Trials Permits

-- If you have treated crop material that needs to be destroyed, it must be burnt, buried or disposed of in a facility licensed for this purpose.
+- If you have treated crop material that needs to be destroyed, it must be disposed of in an appropriate manner.
+Burning, burying or disposal at a licensed facility are typical destruction methods but are not always appropriate (contact us for advice if required)..
 You may desiccate the treated crop, but only before the development of the harvestable portion of the crop.

 - You will not be able to place any treated annual crops into the supply chain for human or animal consumption.
 In addition you will not be able to dispose of any treated perennial crops (eg apples) or semi-perennial crops (eg strawberries) into the supply chain for human or animal consumption for five years between treatment and harvest.
 This restriction will not apply if:

 - You can show that the potential exposure from consuming the annual crop, or subsequent crop from treated perennial/semi-perennial plants, is at or below 1 µg/kg bw/day (ie from a residues evaluation performed by HSE, for either a previous or ongoing application, of the same formulation OR a similar formulation type, which is to be applied at or within the same GAP as proposed for the trials work.
-This can include standard extrapolation between crop types and formulation types as described by the Extrapolations guidance document SANCO 7525/VI/95- see MRLs guidance on European Commission Website) or,
+This can include standard extrapolation between crop types and formulation types as described in the extrapolations guidance or

 - You receive a subsequent authorisation for the use of the plant protection product on the crop, or on a crop from which an extrapolation is allowed, at the same or greater rates and timings specified on your Trials Permit.
-The crop extrapolations as detailed in the European Commission website would be acceptable provided the Good Agricultural Practice for both crops is comparable in terms of application type (eg foliar spray) and application conditions (eg outdoor).
+The crop extrapolations as detailed in the extrapolations guidance would be acceptable provided the Good Agricultural Practice for both crops is comparable in terms of application type (eg foliar spray) and application conditions (eg outdoor).

 Treating perennial or semi-perennial crops that are due to be destroyed may help you minimise any problems you have complying with this restriction for such crops.